-After requesting competitive bids for the Bonds, the District has accepted the bid resulting in the lowest net interest cost, which was tendered by (the "Initial Purchaser").
-The Initial Purchaser has agreed to purchase the Bonds, bearing the interest rates shown under "MATURITIES, PRINCIPAL AMOUNTS, INTEREST RATES INITIAL REOFFERING YIELDS AND CUSIPS" on the inside cover page of this Preliminary Official Statement, a a price of % of the principal amount thereof, which resulted in a net effective interest rate of % calculated pursuant to Chapter 1204, Texas Government Code, as amended.
+After requesting competitive bids for the Bonds, the District has accepted the bid resulting in the lowest net interest cost, which was tendered by GMS Group (the "Initial Purchaser").
+The Initial Purchaser has agreed to purchase the Bonds, bearing the interest rates shown under "MATURITIES, PRINCIPAL AMOUNTS, INTEREST RATES, INITIAL REOFFERING YIELDS AND CUSIPS" on the inside cover page of this Official Statement, at a price of 97.00% of the principal amount thereof, which resulted in a net effective interest rate of 6.089224%, calculated pursuant to Chapter 1204, Texas Government Code, as amended.